-Kate has always been a fitness enthusiast and a consistent runner since her teens but a piriformis injury after a half marathon left her hobbling.
-She found herself in this hot yoga studio in search of relief.
-That started the journey quite a few years and hundreds of classes ago.
-“My whole life changed,” she says.
-“Not only did I experience all the usual benefits — better breathing, focus, discipline, less stress and more — but my perspective changed.
-I can find peace in the midst of a tornado now.
-I’m more aware of energy shifts in myself, my students and nature; which yogis refer to as being present.
-I’m a better, healthier person.”
+Kate found yoga after a running injury in 2003 and is grateful for it!
+Since then she’s completed two 200-hour training programs and a 500-hour program.
+She’s also taken a multitude of workshops with teachers well-known by many in the yoga community and those content to stay quietly in the background passionately sharing their knowledge and this gift.
 In 2006, Kate began studying Ayurveda, literally translated “the science of life” and the sister science of yoga.
 Much like traditional Chinese medicine, Ayurveda is an ancient, holistic approach to health.
-Ayurveda treats dis-ease by incorporating lifestyle, food choices, and herbs to balance each unique individual.
-As a consultant, Kate makes these recommendations.
+As a consultant, Kate makes lifestyle and food recommendations.
 As a yoga teacher, she infuses each class with seasonal postures to achieve balance according to Ayurvedic principles; yoga therapy.
 Kate’s mission is to help people of all backgrounds discover their best self believing it’s never too late to change or improve the course you’re on.
 Her classes both challenge and heal nudging you to find the guru within.

-Jennifer Harrington, 500 HR, 200 RYT, took her first yoga class years ago at Hot Yoga Studio.
+Jennifer took her first yoga class at Hot Yoga Studio more than a decade ago.
 Little did she know how much yoga would change and heal her life.
-What began as an excellent workout became so much more.
-Jennifer received her 200-hour Registered Yoga Teacher (RYT) from Jimmy Barkan in Florida and her 500 RYT through Rolf Gates.
-Her classes — hot yoga and hot vinyasa — inspire and challenge her students to be the best person they can be both on and off the mat.
+She received her 200-hour Registered Yoga Teacher (RYT) from Jimmy Barkan in Florida and her 500 RYT through Rolf Gates.
+Her classes inspire and challenge her students to be the best person they can be both on and off the mat.
 Her love of yoga extends to teaching courses at Tidewater Community College and she is honored to be an ambassador for Manduka mats and products as well as a guest model for Yoga Bela innerwear.
 Jennifer is grateful everyday to be able to guide students through their practices and considers teaching yoga a privilege.
 “For me, the most beautiful thing about my yoga practice is that no matter what is going on in my life, externally or internally, I always feel better when I step on my mat.
-I always leave my mat a better person.
-Yoga is the best medicine”.
+I leave my mat a better person.
+Yoga is the best medicine.”

-Tiffany first experienced yoga in 2002 while a student at Virginia Wesleyan College.
-Six years, marriage, and a child later, she rediscovered yoga while attempting to “get in shape’ and nurture herself.
-She fell in love with the practice.
-That first hot yoga class led to a daily practice and then to teacher training in 2009.
+Tiffany took her first yoga class in 2002 while a student at Virginia Wesleyan College.
+Six years later, she rediscovered yoga while attempting to “get in shape’ and nurture herself.
+She fell in love with the practice and began a daily practice that led to teacher training in 2009.
 As Tiffany describes it, teacher training was a challenging, intense journey that made her dive deep into many areas of her life.
 She blossomed, discovering the profound connection – that we all have! – of body, mind, and spirit within and with each other.
 As with all fabulous teachers, she continues to train, take classes, and spend as much time on the mat as possible.
 Tiffany’s classes challenge while instilling peace in and out.
 In the words of one of her favorite teachers, Rolf Gates, “Our practice is a shelter we build for our spiritual selves.
 It is the work we do to safeguard and support the possibility of spiritual growth.
 The winds of life constantly wear away at this shelter, but if we stick to our tools, the shelter will hold.”